Don DeLillo: 2010s

-In November 2015, DeLillo received the 2015 Medal for Distinguished Contribution to American Letters at the 66th National Book Awards Ceremony.
+In November 2015, DeLillo received the 2015 Medal for Distinguished Contribution to American Letters at the 66th National Book Awards ceremony.
 The ceremony was held on November 8 in New York City, and he was presented his award by Pulitzer Prize winner Jennifer Egan, a writer profoundly influenced by DeLillo's work.
 In his acceptance speech, DeLillo reflected upon his career as a reader as well as a writer, recalling examining his personal book collection and feeling a profound sense of personal connection to literature: "Here I'm not the writer at all, I'm a grateful reader.
 When I look at my bookshelves I find myself gazing like a museum-goer."
 In February 2016, DeLillo was the guest of honor at an academic conference dedicated to his work, "Don DeLillo: Fiction Rescues History", a three-day event at the Sorbonne Nouvelle in Paris.

-Speaking to The Guardian in November 2018, DeLillo revealed work on a new novel, his 17th, "set three years in the future.
+Speaking to The Guardian in November 2018, DeLillo revealed he was working on a new novel, his 17th, "set three years in the future.
 But I'm not trying to imagine the future in the usual terms.
 I'm trying to imagine what has been torn apart and what can be put back together, and I don't know the answer.
 I hope I can arrive at an answer through writing the fiction."

 2020s

 DeLillo's 17th novel, The Silence, was published by Scribner in October 2020.
 In February 2021, producer Uri Singer acquired the rights to the novel; later the same year, reports emerged that the playwright Jez Butterworth was planning to adapt The Silence for the screen.

-The first Library of America volume of DeLillo's writings is scheduled for publication in October 2022.
-The volume, titled Don DeLillo: Three Novels of the 1980s, collects the three major works DeLillo published under his own name during the 1980s: The Names (1982), White Noise (1985), and Libra (1988).
-The novels will have new prefaces written by DeLillo for the collection, and the DeLillo scholar Mark Osteen will serve as editor.
+The first Library of America volume of DeLillo's writings was published in October 2022.
+The volume, titled Don DeLillo: Three Novels of the 1980s, collects the three major works DeLillo published during the decade: The Names (1982), White Noise (1985), and Libra (1988).
+The volume also features two nonfiction essays by DeLillo: "American Blood", about the assassinations of John F. Kennedy and Jack Ruby, and "Silhouette City", about neo-Nazis in contemporary America.
+It was edited by the DeLillo scholar Mark Osteen.
+Mao II and Underworld were anthologized in 2023.
+He is one of a handful of authors so anthologized while alive; others include Eudora Welty, Philip Roth and Ursula K. Le Guin.

 DeLillo lives near New York City in the suburb of Bronxville with his wife, Barbara Bennett.